pauldotyu/kubestronaut/docs/kcna.md

 ## Container fundamentals

-A container is a application packaging method that allows you to run an application and its dependencies in a isolated environment.
+A [container](https://kubernetes.io/docs/concepts/containers/) is an application packaging method that allows you to run an application and its dependencies in an isolated environment.
 Containers are lightweight and portable, making them ideal for deploying applications in a cloud native environment.

 A container image is defined within a Dockerfile.
 The Dockerfile contains instructions on how to build the image.
 The image is then used to create a container.